albertzeap/CPSC-335-Langton-s-Ant-Lab/README.txt

 Readme for js-p5-example
-Time-stamp: <2020-09-02 14:11:19 Chuck Siska>
+Team: Albert Paez, Ryan Carney, Ryan Patrick
+Class: CPSC 335-03
+Project 1: Lark's Ant
 ------------------------------------------------------------

 Intro

-  This example draws a grid and runs an invisible bot from cell to cell on the grid changing its colors.
+  The following example implements a more complex version of Langton's Ant known as Lark's Ant.
+This version follows the following modes and rules:

+   Modes
+      1) LR Mode = Ant turns left and right
+      2) Set-Count Mode = Sets count for going straight
+      3) Countdown Mode = Goes straight until countdown is over

+   Rules
+      1) Landing on a black or blue cells results in a left turn
+      2) Landing on a red cell results in a right turn
+      3) Landing on a yellow cell results in set-count mode

   You can stop/restart the bot with any keypress.
 You can move the bot to any cell with a mouse-click.

   This is an example project using HTML, Javascript (JS), and P5.js which is a JS-adapted version of the Processing Language.
 CF HTML and